Follow us on Facebook

 1. Report the loss at the police station

-2. Request for a new student I.D. card at Office of the Registrar, Thammasat University
+2. Request for a new student I.D. card

 3. Contact the BBA staff for issuance of a temporary card